 The Comprehensive Risk Assessment Tool (CRAT) has been extensively utilized in the Texas criminal justice system to assess the risk of recidivism among individuals under community supervision.
 This tool is based on actuarial assessments, incorporating various risk factors such as criminal history, drug addiction, and drug use severity.

-First, the CRAT considers the criminal offender’s experience with the criminal justice system, including previous arrests and convictions.
+First, the CRAT considers the criminal offender and family’s experience with the criminal justice system, including previous arrests and convictions.

 Second, it evaluates the individual’s drug addiction and the evaluation of substance abuse, considering factors such as drug court-supervised rehabilitation and the severity of drug use.